bufbuild/buf-action/README.md

 ### Authentication

-[Publishing schemas](https://buf.build/docs/bsr/module/publish) to the Buf Schema Registry (BSR) provides a seamless way for consumers of your APIs to generate code.
+[Publishing schemas](https://buf.build/docs/bsr/module/publish) to the BSR provides a seamless way for consumers of your APIs to generate code.
 Authenticating with the BSR is required for both the push and archive label steps.

 To authenticate with the BSR, set the inputs `username` and `token`.
 The `username` and `token` values should be
 [stored as secrets in the repository settings](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
-The `token` value can be [generated from the Buf Schema Registry UI](https://buf.build/docs/bsr/authentication#create-an-api-token).
+The `token` value can be [generated from the BSR UI](https://buf.build/docs/bsr/authentication#create-an-api-token).

 ```yaml
 - uses: bufbuild/buf-action@v0.1